The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 NEWS ANCHOR: Is there some type of ultimate judgement facing one who enters the Kingdom?

-NEWS ANCHOR: Let’s talk about virtues and how they relate to individual constitutions.
+NEWS ANCHOR: Let’s change course and talk about virtues and how they relate to individual constitutions.
 If I understand you correctly, if someone demanded individual sovereignty for the purposes of greed, or wanted to obtain individual sovereignty with violence, that person is weakening his or her position.

 JAMES: I cannot speak for others or be their judge.
 I can only answer your question from my own personal standpoint.
 If I demanded individual sovereignty for the purposes of greed or wanted to obtain individual sovereignty with violence, would I not be teaching that greed and violence are acceptable tactics?
 Furthermore, how could I raise objection to a particular power’s greed and violence if I embodied greed and violence as well?